CHEER-Hub/cheerkf/docs/05b-CHEER_DesignSafe_DataUpload.md

     <ol>
     <li>When you’re adding and moving files in Cyberduck, you will frequently be asked to add a TACC token.
 Therefore, it’s best to have your phone nearby and your authenticator app open when you’re transferring many files.</li>
     </ol>
-  <li>For help with transferring files on Cyberduck, submit a [help ticket](https://www.designsafe-ci.org/help/new-ticket/)</li>
+  <li>For help with transferring files on Cyberduck, submit a <a href="https://www.designsafe-ci.org/help/new-ticket/">help ticket</a></li>
 </ol>

 ## 3. File naming standards
-While everyone should review the [CHEER Hub Top Ten Data Tips](06a-CHEER_DataTips.md), the following summarizes the requirements for CHEER file naming.
+While everyone should review the <a href="https://cheer-hub.github.io/cheerkf/#/06a-CHEER_DataTips">CHEER Top Ten Data Tips</a>, the following summarizes the requirements for CHEER file naming.
 * **MOST IMPORTANT: do not use spaces in file names**
 * Underscores or capitalization are your friend (e.g., REACH_module_outputs, REACHmoduleOutputs)
 * Don’t use special characters (& ,* % # ;*( !@$^~' { [?<-)